Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

 17. Sweet Almond and Pistachio Spreads – Crema Spalmabile di Mandorla e Crema Spalmabile di Pistacchio

 Italy is not all about chocolate and hazelnut spreads!
 Here you can find and indulge in two other sweet, nut-based spreads that are wonderful on a piece of toast or incorporated in various sweets, cakes, and creams.

 You can easily find almond and pistachio spreads all over Italy.
 They are sold in small glass jars and are produced by different brands – some local and some owned by large Italian companies.
-If you can’t wait until your next trip to Italy to try them, then click here and here to buy Italian almond and pistachio spreads from abroad.
+If you can’t wait until your next trip to Italy to try them, then click here and here to easily buy Italian almond and pistachio spreads.

 Taralli are like round breadsticks!
 Made of flour, oil, and white wine(!), they hail from Puglia in the south of Italy.
 Taralli are very satisfying to snack on.
 You can either crunch them with your teeth or let them slowly disintegrate on your tongue.

 They are perfect to serve to your guests back home with a glass of wine or another drink.
 Or you can simply have them in your bag to snack on the go.

 Taralli come in different flavours.
 I am particularly fond of taralli with fennel seeds!
 There are also taralli spiced with chilli, enriched with olives, flavoured with red onion, and even seasoned with turmeric.

 Click here to easily buy Italian taralli.